roytang/blog/content/replies/2014/05/ch66g8z/index.md

 - magicTCG
 ---

-If this is the actual list, then it's terrible.\n\nThen again, I don't know what I was expecting.
+If this is the actual list, then it's terrible.

+Then again, I don't know what I was expecting.